-If you’ve begun researching GMAT preparation materials, you already know that some of the best GMAT resources may seem out of reach because of cost and accessibility.
+If you’ve begun researching the best online GMAT preparation materials, you already know that some of the best GMAT resources may seem out of reach because of cost and accessibility.
 Test prep materials can get expensive, especially when considering high-quality practice tests and question aids.
 Fortunately, there are some free resources that you can use to add to your GMAT study plan.
 Here are ten of the best free GMAT resources available.

 Beat the GMAT